OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-electron.md

 #### Screen sharing

 The process to screen-share is slightly different from the rest of platforms that support it.
 Electron does not provide a default screen selector dialog as browsers do, so we must implement it ourselves (that is the purpose of `modal.html` file).
-We need a screen unique identifier to initialize our Publisher object like this:
+We need a screen unique identifier to initialize our publisher object like this:

 ```javascript
 OpenVidu.initPublisher({videoSource: "screen:" + SCREEN_ID});